Jamie's Phuket Blog

 The Big Buddha, sitting on top of a 400 meter high hill, is now well established as a stop off for many tourists.
 We have been up this hill countless times, and still enjoy going up for the views, the fresh air and to check on the progress of the building.
 I have blogged about the Big Buddha several times before in 2006, 2007, 2009 and this year I did a hike to the Big Buddha!
 We first went up that hill on a dirt road in 2001, when construction had not yet begun, but ground was being prepared.
 9 years later, still not finished, partly because the plans have become more extensive, with a large landscaped area being built around the main statue, and lots of car parking space being added.

 The Big Buddha is 45 meters high, but sits up on a raised platform that will be surrounded by marbled lotus leaves.
 The main statue is complete, just there is a large amount of work going on around it.
 When will it all be finished?
 Unknown.
 The photos on this page are all from September and October 2010.
-There are more on my Flickr page.
+There are more on my Flickr account.
 I am sure we'll take another trip up there soon!
 I'd like to do the hike again in the dry season, and sometimes we like to go and eat at a small restaurant near the top which looks out over the sea and Karon Beach.

 Phuket Big Buddha with Blue Sky